ckeditor/ckeditor5/docs/builds/guides/migration/migration-to-27.0.0.md

 ## The `view.Document` event bubbling

 In v27.0.0 we introduced bubbling of the {@link module:engine/view/document~Document `view.Document`} events, similar to how bubbling works in the DOM.
 That allowed us to reprioritize many listeners that previously had to rely on the `priority` property.
 However, it means that existing listeners that use priorities may now be executed at a wrong time (in the different order).
-The listeners to such events should be reviewed in terms of when they should be executed (in what context/element/phase).
+These listeners should be reviewed in terms of when they should be executed (in what context/element/phase).

 Read more about bubbling events in the {@link framework/guides/deep-dive/event-system#bubbling-events event system guide}.

 ### The `delete` event

-Previously, the {@link module:engine/view/document~Document#event:delete `delete`} event was handled by different features on the different priority levels to ensure the precedence of for example list item over the block quote that is wrapping it.
-From v27.0.0 this precedence is handled by the events bubbling over the view document tree.
-Listeners registered for the deeper nested view elements are now triggered first, and then listeners for elements closer to the root element.
+Previously, the {@link module:engine/view/document~Document#event:delete `delete`} event was handled by different features on the different priority levels to, for example, ensure the precedence of the list item over the block quote that is wrapping it.
+From v27.0.0 on, this precedence is handled by the events bubbling over the view document tree.
+Listeners registered for the view elements deeper in the view tree are now triggered before listeners for elements closer to the {@link module:engine/view/rooteditableelement~RootEditableElement root element}.

-The `delete` listeners:
+Let's take a look at the list of `delete` listeners across core editor features and their {@link module:utils/priorities~PriorityString priorities}:

 | **Feature**        | **Priority before v27** | **Event context from v27** |
 | ---                | ---                     | ---                        |